NixNeovim/NixNeovimPlugins/README.md

 Packages are automatically updated twice per week using a GitHub Actions.
 Plugins are fetched from the `manifest.txt` and [awesome-neovim][0] repo.

+This is a fork of [this repo](https://github.com/m15a/nixpkgs-vim-extra-plugins); however, we fetch all additions from the original repo, so we will never have less plugins.
+Further, the original delets plugins available in the nixpkgs.
+We, instead, try to assemble a list of all available plugins.
+Therefore, to access plugins you will never have to search in two places.

 ## Available plugins

 The [plugins.md](plugins.md) contains an auto-generated list of all available plugins.